Shanghai Kate Hellenbrand

 "Shanghai" Kate Hellenbrand (October 29, 1943 – November 15, 2022) was an American tattoo artist.
-She worked in the industry for over 40 years and earned the title "America's Tattoo Godmother."
+She worked in the industry for over 40 years and earned the title "America's Tattoo Godmother".

 Early life

-"Shanghai" Kate Hellenbrand was born and raised in Salt Lake City, Utah.
+Hellenbrand was born and raised in Salt Lake City, Utah.
 She started drawing at the age of 4.
 As a child, she enjoyed going with her grandmother to the circus and carnivals where she first saw people who had tattoos.
 Later, she went to art school at both ArtCenter College of Design and the Chouinard Art Institute.

 Career

-With a background in art, she gained a work in advertising in the 1960s at the agency Muller Jordan & Herrick in New York City.
+With a background in art, Hellenbrand gained a work in advertising in the 1960s at the agency Muller Jordan & Herrick in New York City.
 At a time when tattooing was still illegal in New York, she and Michael "Mike" Malone (also known as Rollo Banks) both contributed to organising the American Folk Art Museum's 1971 exhibition "Tattoo!".
 After the exhibition, Rollo Banks began his own tattoo work at their studio apartment and later opened Catfish Tattoo where she originally helped him as a "hostess".

 She was not originally aware of any American women tattoo artists, only having heard of Australian-based Bev Robinson (also known as Cindy Ray) and England-based Rusty Skuse.
 Although she felt that the tattoo industry was not welcoming of women tattoo artists at that time, she agreed to do her first tattoo for Tommy King when asked to do so by this regular client at Catfish Tattoo, drawing on her traditional background in art theory combined with her interest in this art form of tattooing and in the tools used by tattoo artists.

 She later went to work with Sailor Jerry who she considered to be a mentor, and she has collaborated with many other famous tattoo artists, including Franklin Paul Rogers, Huck Spaulding, Don Ed Hardy, Zeke Owen, and Jack Rudy.
 Rudy gave her the nickname Shanghai Kate because she always worked at Chinatowns.

-She ran Shanghai Kate's Tattoo Parlor in Austin, Texas.
+Hellenbrand ran Shanghai Kate's Tattoo Parlor in Austin, Texas.